japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 acquireExecutionMemory is used when:

-* MemoryConsumer is requested to xref:memory:MemoryConsumer.adoc#acquireMemory[acquire execution memory]
+* MemoryConsumer is requested to memory:MemoryConsumer.md#acquireMemory[acquire execution memory]

 * TaskMemoryManager is requested to <<allocatePage, allocate a page>>